Proxmox Setup

 $sysctl --system

-\\ PCI Passthrough
+\\ Grub Optimizing & PCI Passthrough

 Unlocking the Power of GPU and USB-PCI Card Passthrough in Proxmox